cypress-io/cypress-documentation/content/guides/references/configuration.md

 <strong class="alert-header"><Icon name="exclamation-triangle"></Icon>
 Deprecated</strong>

-Configuring Cypress via `cypress.json` is deprecated as of Cypress CFG_VERSION.
+Configuring Cypress via `cypress.json` is no longer supported as of Cypress CFG_VERSION.
 If your project has a `cypress.json` file, please see the [legacy configuration](/guides/references/legacy-configuration) page for configuration instructions and the migration guide for more information on how to update your configuration.

-Support for `cypress.json` will be removed in a future version of Cypress.

 </Alert>